Jasondai9/BioinformaticsTools/README.md

 > align_check.sh name_of_submit_folder

 # Number of Normals
 Checks to make sure that the number of normals matches the number of PONs generated, eg are there enough PONs for that batch.
+If there are enough PONs, the combined PON will be generated
 * Must be called when inside the PON folder
 ### Usage
 > num_norms.sh name_of_submit_folder